apache/incubator-ponymail-foal/README.md

 * Improved archiver and import tools
 * New, sleeker UI for the end user
 * Migration tools for moving to Foal
-* 100% python backend, no Lua required
+* 100% Python backend, no Lua required
 * In-place editing of emails via web UI

 ## Installation Guide